aws-ia/cfn-abi-trend-cloudone/guide/content/cleanup-instructions.md

 ---
 weight: 99
-title: Cleanup Instructions
+title: Cleanup instructions
-description: Instructions to cleanup the resources created by the ABI package
+description: Instructions to clean up the resources created by the ABI package
 ---

-## Cleanup Instructions
+## Cleanup instructions

-For cleanup, please delete the "parent" CloudFormation stack.
+Delete the parent CloudFormation stack.
 No other actions are necessary.